Bachelor of Science in Aerospace Engineering

 Portable Computing Devices

-Students entering aerospace engineering are required to have access to a portable computing device capable of running the software tools required for undergraduate engineering analyses (MatLab, Word, Excel, etc).
+Students entering aerospace engineering are required to have access to a portable computing device capable of running the software tools required for undergraduate engineering analyses (MATLAB, SOLIDWORKS, Word, Excel, etc.) and accessing the remote server for the department.
 This device does not need to be brought to campus on a daily basis, but individual courses may require that the device be brought to certain lectures, labs, and/or exams.
-Once admitted, students will be informed by the Aerospace Engineering and Engineering Mechanics Department office about specific device requirements.
+Minimum and recommended specifications may be found on the department website.

 Course requirements include courses within the Cockrell School of Engineering and other required courses.
 In addition, each student must complete the University’s Core Curriculum.
 In some cases, a course that fulfills one of the following requirements may also be counted toward Core Curriculum or flag requirements; these courses are identified below.